justeattakeaway/pie/apps/pie-docs/src/patterns/overlay-patterns/guidance/guidance.md

         type: usageTypes.text,
         items: [
             "Use them for quick, succinct messaging.",
-            "They can are triggered by the system as a response to a user’s action."
+            "They can be triggered by the system as a response to a user’s action."
         ]
     },
     dont: {